 Let $X$ be a smooth projective threefold and let $\F$ be a rank $r$ torsion free sheaf on $X$ of homological dimension $\leq 1$.
-We assume $\Spec A$ is an affine scheme of the following type \begin{itemize} \item \textbf{Case 1:} $\Spec A$ is a Zariski open subset of $X$, \item \textbf{Case 2:} $\Spec A = \Spec \widehat{\O}_{X,P}$, where $P \in X$ is a closed point. \end{itemize} We denote the $A$-module corresponding to $\F |_{\Spec A}$ by $M$
+We assume $\Spec A$ is an affine scheme of one of the following types \begin{itemize} \item \textbf{Case 1:} $\Spec A$ is a Zariski open subset of $X$, \item \textbf{Case 2:} $\Spec A = \Spec \widehat{\O}_{X,P}$, where $P \in X$ is a closed point. \end{itemize} We denote the $A$-module corresponding to $\F |_{\Spec A}$ by $M$

 Our goal is to prove equation \eqref{affinemaineq}, which finishes the proof of Theorem \ref{main} by Proposition \ref{redtolocal}.
 We will achieve this by combining the geometric bijection of Theorem \ref{key} with a higher rank variation on a Hall algebra computation by Stoppa-Thomas \cite{ST}, which we follow closely in this section.
 We assume $M$ has homological dimension 1, because otherwise $M$ is locally free in which case we already know \eqref{affinemaineq} (Section \ref{reductionsec}).
 Throughout this section, $X, \F, A, M$ are fixed in this way.